How to manage angry customers

 Or, try expanding on it further like, “I’m really sorry for the inconvenience this has caused you” or “I am sorry this has happened to you”.
 This isn’t an acknowledgement that you personally did anything wrong, but you are representing the company as a whole and they really don’t care which department made the error!

 Now that you’ve diffused the situation and apologised, the customer will be ready and waiting to hear what the solution is so make sure you have an action plan ready to follow your apology.

-OK so following the HEAT model is a great way to manage angry customers but if you want to take it to the next level here are 4 extra tips to add that bit of polish:
+Following the HEAT model is a great way to manage angry customers but if you want to take it to the next level here are 4 extra tips when managing angry customers that add a bit of polish:

 Don’t go overboard but dropping in the customers’ name on the odd occasion can be a powerful weapon.
 Addressing your client with the generic “I’m sorry sir,” sounds a lot more formal—and much less sincere—than “I’m so sorry David.”